-Insurance underwriting risk is defined as the risk of adverse developments in the timing, frequency and severity of claims for insured/underwritten events leading to reductions in earnings and/or value.
+Insurance underwriting risk is defined as the risk of adverse developments in liabilities due to: timing, frequency and severity of claims for insured/underwritten events; customer behaviour; and expense costs.

 The risk under any one insurance contract is the possibility that the insured event occurs and the uncertainty of the amount of the resulting claim.
 By the very nature of an insurance contract, this risk is random and therefore unpredictable.